lodemo/CATANA/README.md

 Crawling is based on Scrapy.
 Main crawling for YouTube is implemented in two separated jobs in the youtubeAPICrawler directory.
 Crawl "populate" populates an existing MySQL database with static data of channels and should only be executes once at the beginning.
 Crawl "update" is the task for repeated crawl of dynamically data like view, or subscriber counts.
-Its also checks for new videos uploaded by the channels in the MySQL database and adds these to the database.
-In the work of CATANA this task was executed daily.
+This crawl also checks for new videos uploaded by the channels in the MySQL database and adds these to the database.
+In the work of CATANA this crawl was executed daily.

 ### Face Recognition Pipeline